VOLCANIC

 The giantic Mount Tongariro Volcano south of Taupō encompasses at least 12 cones, four of them host major craters, and it covers an area of approximately 10 km2 (3.9 mi2).
 In contast to the hot crater lake of the adjacent Mount Ruapehu, for which over 40 steam and ash eruptions were recorded in the last 120 years, the crater lakes of Mount Tongariro are cold ones.
 But this would not mean that Tongariro is much less active than Ruapehu.
 Ngauruhoe, with 2,500 years the youngest of Tongariro's vents, underwent about 60 pyroclastic (explosive ash) eruptions during the last 150 years, on average one every six years.
 The last eruptions occurred between 1973 and 1975, one of those threw a 3,000-tonne block of lava 100 metres out of the crater.

-On 23rd November 2019, the earliest bus took us from the Discovery Lodge to Mangatepopo Carpark, were a start of the hike is recommended because of the favourable ratio of ascent to descent.
+On 23rd November 2019, the earliest bus took us from the Discovery Lodge to Mangatepopo Carpark, where a start of the hike is recommended because of the favourable ratio of ascent to descent.
 The first point of interest was Soda Springs.
 Even though the name may suggest true geothermal springs, the Soda Springs are nice but ordinary mountain springs whose cold water cascades down a steep slope.

 Soda Springs